 COMMUNICATION IS ESSENTIAL

-Communication Disorders majors may partner with the department’s faculty to gain research experience in the cutting-edge CSD Research Suite; such partnerships are enabled through volunteer activities, work-study obligations, or through co-curricular credit.
+Communication Disorders majors may also partner with faculty to gain research experience in the cutting-edge CSD Research Suite through volunteer activities, work-study obligations, or through co-curricular credit.